 The Future of DevOps – What You Will Learn

 When I look at companies and how they practice continuous delivery, it’s different at every company.
-At Amazon where the mantra is “You build it, you own it,” Developers are directly responsible for the code the push into production.
+At Amazon where the mantra is “You build it, you own it,” Developers are directly responsible for the code they push into production.
 At Facebook, release engineers manage deployments into production.
-Etsy is probably one of the few companies that can claim true push button deployments.
-Here at Sumo Logic, we something in between where the release team manages deployments, but engineers swarm problems to resolve issues.
+Etsy is probably one of the few companies that can claim true push-button deployments.
+Here at Sumo Logic, we do something in between where the release team manages deployments, but engineers swarm problems to resolve issues.

 Through case studies like these, you’ll learn how highly successful teams build, deploy and monitor cloud applications, then feed back information gained through telemetry to improve software quality.
 We’ve broken the site out to cover the following topics, each with its own articles and related content.